xfontes42/LPOO1617_T6G4/README.md

 # User manual

 ## The main menu
+Upon launching the game the player is greeted with the game title and four buttons:
+ [imagem vai aqui]
+ From left to right: Play game, Settings, Hall of Fame (highscores), and Credits

 ## The settings menu
+[imagem]
+In this menu the player can find sound and music toggles, along with a slider for the accelerometer sensibility for the game background, since it moves according to the device's orientation.

 ## The Hall of Fame
+[imagem]

+In this menu the player can see the top five scores stored in the device, along with a button to go back to the main menu.

+## The credits
+[imagem]

+The credits just show the developers' names, along with the music credits.

 ## In the game
+Cumulus is a simple endless runner; The player plays as Birb, a bird who somehow got on top of the clouds while being unable to fly.
+The player must keep Birb on top of the clouds as long as they can, with the bird's tiny wings only letting it double jump.

+[imagem]

+The score is calculated taking into account the time the player has managed to spend above the clouds, as well as Birb's velocity.
+The faster the player goes, the more the score increases.
+The player character can walk on the clouds, and can only jump twice before having to land on another platform again.

+If the player falls below the clouds or falls behind (disappears to the left of the screen), they lose.

 --------------old stuff below here---------------